Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Compiler Support

 \myparagraph{Strengths of {interval}-based representations:} \begin{itemize}[leftmargin=*] \item Better support for non-affine code: Non-polyhedral compilers can naturally support non-affine code transformations such as parametric tiling (loop tiling with parametric tile size).
-This is mainly because the polyhedral representation relies on using affine sets and affine relations to represent code, code transformations and dependencies (the constraints used to describe the sets and relations have to be affine), while the interval based representation does not have this limitation.
-Note also that non-polyhedral compilers also have limited support for non-affine code and non-affine code transformations.
-For example, for array access \poly{$A[index[i]]$,} it is not possible for a non-polyhedral compiler to statically find out which elements of the array $A$ are accessed because values of $index[i]$ are not known at compile time. \item Faster compilation: Operations on the intervals are fast and less expensive than their polyhedral equivalent operations on the sets of integer points, which makes non-polyhedral compiler faster than polyhedral compilers. \end{itemize}
+This is because the interval-based representation does not rely on using affine sets and affine relations to represent the code or dependencies.
+However, non-polyhedral compilers also have limited support for non-affine code (e.g., indirect memory accesses) and code transformations. \item Faster compilation: Operations on intervals are computationally less expensive than polyhedral equivalent operations on sets of integer points, which yields faster compilation. \end{itemize}

-\myparagraph{Weaknesses of {interval}-based representations:} \begin{itemize}[leftmargin=*] \item Limited expressiveness: Non-polyhedral compilers that use intervals cannot naturally represent non-rectangular iteration spaces.
-For example, it is hard to use intervals to represent the iteration domain for the loop iterators in following example:
+\myparagraph{Weaknesses of {interval}-based representations:} \begin{itemize}[leftmargin=*] \item Limited expressiveness: Interval-based non-polyhedral compilers cannot naturally represent non-rectangular iteration spaces (e.g., when bounds of loop iterators depend on a condition).
 It is also hard to perform certain complex affine transformations such as iteration space skewing.
-Such a transformation is necessary for optimizing multi-layer RNNs and to increase hardware occupancy, e.g., for GPUs.